GeoscienceAustralia/DEA-CalVal-Phase1/multitimeline_instructions.md

 Note that all the data
 (including contaminated days) will still be shown in Cells [7-9].
 However, Cell [12] will show the summary spectra for only good satellite data.
-If you see suspiciously different spectra here, it might mean you have not flagged out all the bad data.
+If you see suspiciously different spectra here, these are days where the automatic cloud masking algorithm has not flagged out all the bad data.
 Also Cell [13] (MultiTimeLine plots) will help any contaminated data to stand out.